Electric Grill Reviews is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 8. NomadiQ Portable Propane Gas Grill

-Our home tester gushed about how simple it is to set up and operate this portable grill, as she was able to connect it to the gas and start cooking right away.
-"Within three minutes, I was ready to toss on some burgers and test how this little grill could perform for a hungry party of four," she adds.
-Those burgers cooked nearly flawlessly, with just a smidgeon of sticking (she recommends lightly coating the grates before cooking), and everything was simple to clean.
-Our tester did discover one significant drawback.
-Because there is no cover, the heat from the grill cannot be contained, making it impossible to accomplish things like melt cheese on top of a burger.
+This portable grill is nice and simple to put up and use.
+Our home tester hooked it to gas and began cooking immediately.
+“Within three minutes, I was ready to toss on some burgers and test how this little grill could perform for a hungry party of four,” she adds.
+The burgers were simple to clean and cooked beautifully with some sticking (she recommends lightly coating the grates).
+One big problem was detected by our tester.
+There is no cover, so grill heat cannot be regulated, making burger cheese melting difficult.

 Pros